 Swiss meringue buttercream

-- 1 pound (500g, or four sticks) unsalted butter, cut into chunks, at room temperature
+- 500g unsalted butter, cut into chunks, at room temperature

 - 1 Tbsp vanilla bean paste